Our Services

 Helpful Resources

-Humira can stop working due to primary non-response or secondary loss of response from anti-drug antibodies, low drug levels, a shift to non-TNF inflammation, or symptoms not driven by active inflammation.
+Humira can stop working for several reasons, including primary non-response, secondary loss of response from anti-drug antibodies, low drug levels, a shift to non-TNF inflammation, or symptoms not driven by active inflammation.

-The medical next steps are to confirm active disease and drug levels with CRP, fecal calprotectin, therapeutic drug monitoring, and sometimes colonoscopy, then either optimize Humira or add an immunomodulator, switch to another anti-TNF, or move to a different class such as vedolizumab, ustekinumab, IL-23 inhibitors, or JAK inhibitors, with surgery considered in select cases.
-There are several factors to consider.
-See below to understand more.
+Next medical steps typically involve confirming active disease and drug levels through CRP, fecal calprotectin, therapeutic drug monitoring, and sometimes colonoscopy.
+From there, treatment may include optimizing Humira, adding an immunomodulator, switching to another anti-TNF, or moving to a different drug class such as vedolizumab, ustekinumab, IL-23 inhibitors, or JAK inhibitors.
+Surgery may be considered in select cases.

 If you're searching "Failed Humira what next", you're not alone.
 Many people with ulcerative colitis (UC) or Crohn's disease start Humira (adalimumab) with hope—only to find that it stops working or never works as expected.